-- Modelling and provision of an “Icing Map” in a spatial resolution of 3x3km for entire Austria (accumulations of ice on a 3cm standard cylinder, in accordance with ISO 12494).
+- Modelling and provision of an icing map in a spatial resolution of 3x3km for the entire of Austria (ice accumulation on a 3cm standard cylinder, acc. to ISO 12494).

-- Evaluation of (1), based on long term wind turbine operating data and providing a regional icing climatology for wind turbines with information about an average number, duration and intensity of icing events.
+- Evaluation of the icing map using long-term wind turbine operating data and provision of a regional icing climatology for wind turbines with including average number, duration and intensity of icing events.

-- Development of scientifically verified policies and measures for possible further reduction of risk through ice-fall, together with lawyers and experts
+- Development of scientifically based measures and policies for possible further reduction of the ice fall ice-fall, in collaboration with law experts and technical experts.

 Project duration: April 2016 to June 2019